Botsssssss/Patch-Android/README.md

 Open the MT Manager application, enter the root directory, open the /data/adb/modules folder, find the folder named Luckypatcher Copy and paste it into your storage directory.

 And finally delete the Lucky Patcher & Smali Patcher Module in the Magisk application.
+(Reboot After Uninstall Module)

 Open MT Manager again, enter the folder that you have copied and pasted named luckypatcher, enter system/framework (inside the luckyaptcher folder) select Services.jar and copy it to the system/framework root directory and paste it there.